-The lab was built by Shell at the time and has now been transferred to a consortium of knowledge partners TNO, TU Delft, Utrecht University and EBN as initiators.
-Public authority participants are the Ministry of the Interior and Kingdom Relations, the Province of Zuid-Holland and the Municipality of Rijswijk.
+The lab was built by Shell at the time and has now been transferred to TNO to operate it with the support of EBN, the Ministry of Economic Affairs and Climate, the Province of Zuid-Holland and the Municipality of Rijswijk.

 “As a drilling company, we have a lot of R&D knowledge and installations in-house, but the equipment in this lab is unprecedented," says Peter de Vin, director of Huisman Geo.
 "And that, combined with the in-depth knowledge of two universities and TNO, makes this facility an innovation centre where Dutch industry can take major steps to make geothermal energy a success.
 As far as we are concerned, things are still going too slowly.
 This enables us to move things up a gear.”